Namitha0708/Namitha0708/README.md

 ## Hi there, I am Namitha! 👋
-✨ Welcome to my GitHub profile! ✨
+✨ Welcome to my GitHub profile!✨

 ## 🔭 Currently Working On
 - Building my skills as a **Java Developer** and working on exciting projects to enhance my expertise.